haikusw/swift-parsing/Sources/Parsing/Documentation.docc/Articles/Design.md

 # Design

-Learn how the library is designed, including its use of protocols, result builders and operators.
+Learn how the Parsing library is designed, including its use of protocols, result builders and operators.

 ## Protocol

-The design of the library is largely inspired by the Swift standard library and Apple's Combine framework.
+The design of this Parsing library is largely inspired by the Swift standard library and Apple's Combine framework.
 A parser is represented as a protocol that many types conform to, and then parser transformations (also known as "combinators") are methods that return concrete types conforming to the parser protocol.